austinmama/vsrx/getting-started.md

 {:important: .important}
 {:download: .download}

-# Getting Started with IBM Cloud Juniper vSRX
+# Getting started with IBM Cloud Juniper vSRX
 {: #getting-started}

 {{site.data.keyword.vsrx_full}} allows you to route private and public network traffic selectively, through a full-featured, enterprise-level firewall that is powered by JunOS software features, such as full routing stacks, QoS and traffic sharing, policy-based routing, and VPN.